 In the afternoon explore Montmartre.
 There are some gorgeous cafes and places to sip wine around here.
 You should also visit Sacre Coeur and admire the incredible architecture, as well as the amazing views of Paris from here.
 We recommend staying into the evening for dinner and a few drinks before retiring for the night.

 Here are some tips to help you plan your itinerary for 3 days in Paris.

 ❦ Like any busy European city pickpocketing is rife in Paris, particularly in tourist locations.
 Have your wits about you and store money in different places like your wallet, and leave some in your hotel safe.

 ❦ You might often encounter people trying to scam you.
 They are harmless but you shouldn’t engage with them.
 For example in Montmartre people tried to tie a red band around my wrist.
 The idea is to make you pay for it once you cannot get it off.
 Be forceful and just say no.

 Let’s face it, Paris is renowned for being one of the most romantic cities in the world.
 We visited around my birthday so we wanted it to be special.
-Here are some of the most romantic things to do in Paris for all you travel couples out there.
+Here are some ideas for planning a romantic weekend in Paris.

 - Take a sunset Seine cruise.